Skip to main content

 5. Nehlig A. "Effects of Coffee/Caffeine on Brain Health and Disease: What Should I Tell My Patients?"
 Practical Neurology.
 2016.

 If you are in the Philadelphia area and want to stop guessing about your metabolic health or longevity strategy, lets look at your data together.
-Book Your Warm Invitation Call

 Medical Disclaimer: This resource provides clinical context for educational purposes.
 In the world of precision medicine, there is no one-size-fits-all approach.
 The right plan must be matched to your unique lab work, physiology, and performance goals.
-Consult Dr. Ash to determine if this approach is right for you, especially if you have chronic health conditions or are taking prescription medications.
+Consult Dr. Ash to determine if this approach is right for you, particularly if you have chronic health conditions or are taking prescription medications.

 Ashvin Vijayakumar MD (Dr. Ash)